University of Auckland: Development of a research culture

 The university conducted little research until the 1930s, when there was a spike in interest in academic research during the Great Depression.
 At this point, the college's executive council issued several resolutions in favour of academic freedom after the controversial dismissal of John Beaglehole (allegedly for a letter to a newspaper where he publicly defended the right of communists to distribute their literature), which helped encourage the college's growth.

 In 1934, four new professors joined the college: Arthur Sewell (English), H.G.
 Forder (Mathematics), C.G.
 Cooper (Classics) and James Rutherford (History).
 The combination of new talent, and academic freedom saw Auckland University College flourish through to the 1950s.

 In 1950, the Elam School of Fine Arts was brought into the University of Auckland.
-Archie Fisher, who had been appointed principal of the Elam School of Fine Arts was instrumental in having it brought in the University of Auckland.
+Archie Fisher, who had been appointed principal of the Elam School of Fine Arts, was instrumental in having it brought in.